prmr/SoftwareDesign/modules/Module-02.md

 	...
 ```

-and to client code the design would be almost the same, except for the additional name frament for the comparator:
+and to client code the design would be almost the same, except for the additional name fragment for the comparator:

 ```
 Collections.sort(aCards, new Card.CompareBySuitFirst());
 ```

-Another option is to define comparator classes "on-the-fly" as [anonymous class](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html).
+Another option is to define comparator classes "on-the-fly" as [anonymous classes](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html).
 In cases where the comparator
 does not hold any state, and is only referred to once, this makes a lot of sense:

 ```